e-c-k-e-r/vall-e/docs/models.md

 * The first embedding level pertains to RVQ level 0 for the AR.
 * The remaining embedding levels maps to RVQ level 0 + n for the NAR.
   * In other words, embedding level 1 => RVQ level 0, embedding level 2 => RVQ level 1, etc...
-* I believe this is because the model needs to "know" whether to predict the next token in the sequence, or the token in the same position of the next RVQ level.
+* I believe this is because the model needs to "know" whether to predict ~~the next token in the sequence, or the token in the same position of the next RVQ level~~ which tokens of a given embedding.
+  * In other words, the AR's RVQ level 0 embedding predicts itself, while the NAR's embeddings predict the next level's embeddings.
   * Unfortunately, providing a token for the current/target RVQ level within the input sequence doesn't seem to help?
 I don't remember if I experimented with this or not, but testing of a "sane" `resp` embedding proved to be unfruitful.

 The `prom` and `resp` are split since, in theory, it helps the model know better what audio to source from, and what audio is part of the output sequence.
 In theory.